saturneric/GpgFrontend/manual/quick-start.md

 ### macOS

+0. Install gnupg using homebrew.
 1. [Download](https://github.com/saturneric/GpgFrontend/releases) `GpgFrontend-*******-x86_64.dmg`
 2. Double-Click GpgFrontend.dmg to load it
     - macOS will automatically decompress the zip file and then you will be able to see the dmg
 3. Double click and run it.
-All published app packages have passed Apple's check, which means you can open it directly.
+All published app packages have passed Apple's binary check, which means you can open it directly.
 4. If it satisfies you, you can drag it into your Application folder.

 #### Debian/Ubuntu/CentOS (AppImage)